bcorfman/arcade_actions/docs/prd.md

    - Each test method must explain what aspect is being tested
    - Complex test setups must be documented with comments
    - Test fixtures must be documented with their purpose
-   - Property update type must be clearly documented

 5. **Quality Requirements**
    - Tests must be deterministic and repeatable
    - Tests must be independent of each other
-   - Tests must clean up after themselves
+   - Tests must clean up after themselves using global action management
    - Tests must be fast and efficient
    - Tests must be maintainable and readable
-   - Tests must verify both immediate and time-based updates

 ## 📚 Related Documentation